nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

-In this step, we are going to demonstrate Module Federation's bi-directional ability to share modules between multiple apps that can act both as the host and the remote at the same time by putting together what we learned in the previous two steps.
+In this step we are going to demonstrate Module Federation's bi-directional ability to share modules between multiple apps that can act both as the host and the remote at the same time by putting together what we learned in the previous two steps.

 </div>